janripke/snapsnare/docs/datamodel.md

 # Introduction

-This document describes the datamodel of the snapsnare datastore.
+This document describes the snapsnare datastore.

 # Tables